quicwg/base-drafts/draft-ietf-quic-tls.md

 packets as indicative of an attack.

-# Error codes {#errors}
+# Error Codes {#errors}

-The portion of the QUIC error code space allocated for the crypto handshake is 0xC0000000-0xFFFFFFFF.
+This document defines error codes from the error code space used in
+{{QUIC-TRANSPORT}}.
+To avoid collisions, these codes are defined in the range 0xC0000000-0xFFFFFFFF.

 The following error codes are defined when TLS is used for the crypto handshake:

 TLS_HANDSHAKE_FAILED (0xC000001C):
 : The TLS handshake failed.